Josh-Yi/Enigma_Machine/README.md

 ----

 This is an object-oriented implementation of the Enigma Machine.

-The reflector of this Enigma Machine is a rotor can not rotate.
+The reflector of this Enigma Machine is a rotor instance that can not rotate.

-This machine will soon be used to generate datasets to research the transformer model's ability to decode ciphertexts.

-The best is yet to come.